-

 Olanike Olaniyi

-Board Member, 2023-2025Olanike Oianiyi was born in Nigeria and practiced as a librarian before moving to the United States with her family some years ago.
-She has a bachelor’s degree in library, archival and information studies, a master’s degree in information science from University of Ibadan, Nigeria, and a master’s degree from Indiana University.
-She is a Certified Community Health Worker.
-Oianiyi currently works with the Indianapolis Public Library in Collection Management & Acquisition but had earlier worked as Children’s Librarian and Digital Projects Librarian.
-She was the library’s first Diversity Fellow and is passionate about researching, collaborating, and connecting my communities with diverse information needs and backgrounds. -
+I was born in Nigeria and practiced as librarian before moving to the United States with my family some years ago.
+I have a bachelor’s degree in library, archival and information studies, a master’s degree in information science from University of Ibadan, Nigeria, and a master’s degree in from Indiana University.
+I am a Certified Community Health Worker.
+I currently work with the Indianapolis Public Library in Collection Management & Acquisition but had earlier worked as Children’s Librarian and Digital Projects Librarian.
+I was the library’s first Diversity Fellow.
+I am passionate about researching, collaborating, and connecting my communities with their diverse information needs and backgrounds.

 Fannie Mae Cox